FullByte/FullByte.github.io/docs/about/life/rules.md

 Don't limit yourself in undesired ways but rather optimize how to consume information.

 - Mute sounds that annoy and distract.
+- Block users, unsubscribe oder block mails - whatever is undesired should not reach your attention more than once.
 - Disable popups and redirect/move messages that are just informational.
 - Limit the number of services you use and actually use them.
 - Be active, not passive: Don't behave based on triggers like notifications, sounds, new mails.
 Read whenever you make yourself time for it.
+(This works for work as well)
 - Choose what to consume instead of consuming whatever is brought to you.

 ## No free shower